Talbot House (TOC H): A Living Museum

 Opening Hours

 A group size is a minimum of 15 persons.
 Group visits should be reserved at least 14 days in advance.
-Visits may be booked by post, telephone, fax or online at www.talbothouse.be
+Visits can be booked by downloading a form and returning it by email.
+The form is avavailble here:

 Location

-Talbot House is situated at 43 Gasthuisstraat, one of the streets leading from the main square in Poperinge town centre.
-The new entrance and exit to the museum is in Pottestraat, just around the corner from the front door of Talbot House.
+Talbot House is located at 43 Gasthuisstraat, in one of the streets leading from the main square in Poperinge town centre.
+The entrance and exit to the museum is in Pottestraat, just around the corner from the front door of Talbot House.

 Accommodation at Talbot House

-Go to the accommodation section on the www.talbothouse.be website for full information about staying at Talbot House
+See the Guesthouse section on the Talbot House website for full information about the accommodation.

-Talbot House Association, Gasthuistraat 43, B-8970 Poperinge, Belgium
+Address: Talbot House vzw, Gasthuistraat 43, 8970 Poperinge, Belgium

 The Story of Talbot House (TOC H)